faustodavid/ListPool/README.md

 ### Inserting an item in the middle of the list

-You can observe that ListPool Mean is faster and it does not allocate in the heap when resizing.
+You can observe that `ListPool<T>` Mean is faster and it does not allocate in the heap when resizing.
 Zero heap allocation is vital to improve throughput by reducing "GC Wait" time.

 <img src="https://github.com/faustodavid/ListPool/raw/UpdateBenchmarksAndResults/perf/docs/results/graph/ListPoolInsertBenchmarks.JPG" />

 ### Create list indicating the capacity, adding N items and performing a foreach

-By indicating the capacity, we avoid regrowing, which is one of the slowest operations for List<T>, so we can pay more attention to already well-optimized scenarios by improving the Add and Enumeration time.
-As you can observe, ListPool Mean is faster and has 40 bytes of heap allocations, which are used to create the class.
+By indicating the capacity, we avoid regrowing, which is one of the slowest operations for `List<T>`, so we can pay more attention to already well-optimized scenarios by improving the Add and Enumeration time.
+As you can observe, `ListPool<T>` Mean is faster and has 40 bytes of heap allocations, which are used to create the class.

 <img src="https://raw.githubusercontent.com/faustodavid/ListPool/UpdateBenchmarksAndResults/perf/docs/results/graph/CreateAndAddAndEnumerateAReferenceBenchmarks.JPG" />